Close to Me (The Cure song): Content

 Three versions of "Close to Me" were released in 1985, including the original album version, the 7-inch single mix version and the 12-inch extended mix version.
-The album version does not feature the brass section part present on all of the other versions, which was adapted from a traditional New Orleans funeral march melody and played by horn section Rent Party for the single mix.
-The 7-inch version also includes a long creaking sound of a door closing at the beginning, which originated from the music video shot for the song by director Tim Pope, which features the band trapped in a wardrobe falling off a cliff into the English Channel.
+The two mixes include a brass section not heard on the album.

 Music video

 The music video is written and directed by the band's frequent music video director Tim Pope.
 It consists of the band all inside a wardrobe on the edge of a cliff at Beachy Head.

 Following the musical scheme of the song, which builds up instrumentally, all the band members are inside the wardrobe, but not playing instruments.
-Boris Williams is clapping to the beat, keyboardist Lol Tolhurst is playing a very small, handheld keyboard, and Porl Thompson on the top shelf is plucking a comb to represent the short high sounds in the song.
+Boris Williams is clapping to the beat, keyboardist Lol Tolhurst is playing a very small, handheld keyboard, and Porl Thompson on the top shelf is plucking a comb to represent the short high-pitched guitar notes.
 Bassist Simon Gallup does not play, and instead appears to be tied up.
 Tim Pope later revealed that Gallup had a light bulb in his mouth to create a "lit from within" feel, and the cloth was there to hide the wire.

 Robert Smith then comes from the back of the wardrobe and sings, also playing with finger puppets, which appear to be voodoo dolls of the band members, as when he moves them, the corresponding member moves.
 He then becomes more violent with the dolls, shaking them around heavily, which in turn causes the band members to hit into the sides of the wardrobe, which eventually results in the wardrobe falling off the cliff and into the sea.
 As they go into the sea, the wardrobe fills up slowly with water, like a capsized ship, but the band members continue to play their "instruments."
 The video ends with the wardrobe full of water and a band member pushing a rubber duck across the screen.

 The music video was rated 13th on the 20 to One TV show, aired on Australia's Nine Network on 4 March 2007, which rated the most distinctive music videos.

 Robert Smith said of making the video: "It was the most uncomfortable 12 hours that I've ever spent.
 He [Tim Pope] ended up dropping the wardrobe – with us still in it – into a huge tank filled with 1000 gallons of water.
-Watching it you'd think is was fun, but all I could think about was dying a slow, painful death".
+Watching it you'd think it was fun, but all I could think about was dying a slow, painful death".